Pranjal-07/BashScripting/README.md

   This is the file which shows the ways in which we can accept user input using BASH Script.
 This file contains:
   - Reading Single input
   - Reading multiple inputs
-  - Use of -p flag
+  - Use of -p flag (for accepting input in same line)
-  - Use of -sp flag
+  - Use of -sp flag (for accepting silent input)
-  - Use of -a flag
+  - Use of -a flag (for accepting an array of values)